Cabinet of Namibia: Current Cabinet (2025-present)

-Current cabinet (2020–)
+(2020–2025)

-The current cabinet was announced on 21 March 2020.
+This Cabinet was announced on 21 March 2020.
 Several deputy minister positions have been disestablished as a cost-cutting measure.
-The Ministry of Agriculture, Water and Forestry has been merged with the Ministry of Land Reform, and The Ministry of Veteran Affairs is now part of Defence.
+The Ministry of Agriculture, Water and Forestry has been merged with the Ministry of Land Reform, and the Ministry of Veteran Affairs is now part of Defence.
+The death of the president in February 2024 necessitated a reshuffle in the top leadership.